PrithvirajKawade/MyBookLibrary/README.md

 What I Learned from this Project:

+1. Improved on working with Objects and its properties
-1. How to prevent a form from submitting
+2. How to prevent a form from submitting
-2. How to validate user input without the required property of form, this was done with the help of using checkValidity function
+3. How to validate user input without the required property of form, this was done with the help of using checkValidity function
-3. How to add eventlistener to each dynamically created buttons
+4. How to add eventlistener to each dynamically created buttons

 Features to implement in the future: